- November 18, 2020

-Join the Social Innovation Forum on Wednesday, April 1, 2020 from 12:00-1:30 pm for the Social Issue Talk "Promoting Physical Activity for Youth with Disabilities."
-Lunch will be provided.
+Join the Social Innovation Forum on November 18, 2020, from 3:00-4:00 pm EDT for the virtual Social Issue Talk "Promoting Physical Activity for Youth with Disabilities."

-KEYNOTE SPEAKERMary Dubon, MD, Attending Physician, Pediatric Rehabilitation Medicine and Attending Physician, Sports Medicine Division, Boston Children’s Hospital
+SpeakerMary Dubon, MD, Attending Physician, Pediatric Rehabilitation Medicine, and Attending Physician, Sports Medicine Division, Boston Children’s Hospital

 Mary Dubon, MD completed Physical Medicine and Rehabilitation residency and Pediatric Rehabilitation Medicine and Pediatric Sports Medicine fellowships and, therefore, practices two unique subspecialties.
 Outside of medicine, she has extensive experience working with and advocating for individuals with disabilities.
 A dancer since childhood, she completed a dance minor and has seen dance from the lenses of a student, performer, teacher, choreographer, director, and now, doctor.
 Her dance experience has driven her passion for caring for youth athletes and performing artists.
 Her experience working with and advocating for individuals with disabilities has driven her passion to care for the medical and rehabilitation needs of youth with disabilities.
 She also has a special interest in caring for youth Para/adaptive athletes.